INSPIRE-MIF/helpdesk-registry/release strategy/README.md

 As mentioned above, several releases of the Re3gistry software are scheduled each year.

 To inform users in advance about when the solution to each issue will be included in the release of the INSPIRE Registry, each issue and change proposal is assigned to a specific milestone.
-The milestone ends about a month before its corresponding release to allow time for the control body to reach a decision.

 - Milestone 202x.01 16/07-15/01
 - Milestone 202x.02 16/01-15/04